 Waterproof Laminate Flooring

-In order to be waterproof, you'll need to follow installation instructions carefully.
+In order for the flooring to be waterproof, you need a waterproof type of laminate and you need to follow installation instructions carefully.
 Installation requires 100% silicone sealant and a 3/8-inch foam backer rod around the perimeter of the room.
 Waterproof laminate flooring works best in kitchens, bathrooms, basements and kid's rooms.
-They're also a great idea if you have pets.
+It’s also a great idea if you have pets.

 Water-resistant Laminate Flooring

-Water-resistant usually means moisture needs to be cleaned up within 30 minutes.
+Water-resistance usually requires that you clean up moisture within 30 minutes.
 Check the product information and warranty for details.
 Water-resistant laminate flooring is ideal for dining rooms, living rooms and accent walls.

 Thickness